State, National & International Assessment Data

 state NAEP results are based on a sample of such student

-The NAEP will be administered to samples of fourth-or-eighth-grade students from January 26 through March 6, 2015.
-Students will be assessed in mathematics, reading, or science.
+The NAEP will be administered to samples of fourth-or-eighth-grade students from January through March, 2017.
+Students will be assessed in mathematics or reading.
 Students will spend about 90 minutes completing the assessment, including answering questions in one subject area and answering questions about themselves and their educational experiences.
 Each school principal and the teachers of the subjects being assessed will also complete a questionnaire.
 As principals, you are essential partners in NAEP.
 You make an important contribution to NAEP by working closely with your students, teachers and staff and explaining why the assessment is important.

 Vermont NAEP Results